saucepoint/anvil-instancing/README.md

 * Copy `.env.sample` to `.env`
     1. See in-line comments on how to set the values
     2. **Note**: it is recommended to create an SSH key separate from your default github SSH key.
 This separate SSH key will be used for SSH'ing into the droplets, and can be shared with teammates.
-    3. (Another option is uploading SSH files to DigitalOcean and attach them to the Droplets)

 1. Build the Docker Image for Digital Ocean Droplets (take note of `--platform` flag, especially on Apple Silicon machines)